 - Fresh ground pepper

-- Yogurt cheese, labneh, or cream cheese (we used Honey Lemon Greek Yogurt Cheese from Trader’s Point)
+- 6 ounces yogurt cheese, cream cheese, or labneh (we used Honey Lemon Greek Yogurt Cheese from Trader’s Point)

 - Drain and rinse the chickpeas, if using canned.
-In a small bowl, with a fork, mash together chickpeas, 1 tablespoon olive oil, ½ tablespoon balsamic vinegar, ½ teaspoon kosher salt, and fresh ground pepper.
+In a small bowl, mash together chickpeas, 1 tablespoon olive oil, ½ tablespoon balsamic vinegar, ½ teaspoon kosher salt, and fresh ground pepper using a fork.

 - Cut the slices of bread and toast them if desired.
-Place each slice open-face on a plate, spread with yogurt cheese, chickpea mash, and top with pea shoots.
+Place each bread slice open-face on a plate, spread with cream cheese and chickpea mash, and top with pea shoots.